 Companies implement supply chain management (SCM) strategies in order to meet customer expectations like fast delivery.
 Delivery time is the sum of fulfillment time and transport time.
 Companies are emphasizing the importance of fast fulfillment in order to reduce overall delivery time.
-Creating a SCM strategy includes aspects of logistics management and demand planning that work in tandem with a transportation strategy.
+Creating an SCM strategy includes aspects of logistics management and demand planning that work in tandem with a transportation strategy.
 It is a crucial step in reducing freight costs.

 More people are shopping online.
-This year, US online sales are expected to increase 12% to $371 billion.
+This year, US online sales are expected to increase by 12% to $371 billion.
 On Black Friday, Americans spent $1.7 billion online.
 As the number of online consumers grows, so does the demand for quick delivery; 65% of buyers want next-day delivery.
 In our instant gratification culture, where customers want everything as quickly as possible, expedited shipping would be the best transportation service.
 With expedited shipping, shippers can guarantee a product will arrive on schedule.

 But, fast shipping depends heavily on the warehouse fulfillment process.
 According to a recent Inbound Logistics article, Amazon continues to set the standard for fast fulfillment.
 Many other companies are forming fulfillment and transportation strategies in order to satisfy customer expectations.
-A recent Logistics Management survey finds that the use of warehouse management system (WMS) software and warehouse technology has increased.
+A recent Logistics Management survey finds that the use of a warehouse management system (WMS) software and warehouse technology has increased.

 Fulfillment processes must connect to the transportation strategy.
 Carrier pick-up and delivery times have to be scheduled according to the DC processing time.
 Once the product is packaged for shipping, companies with a transportation management system (TMS) gain more time and savings, as the technology reveals information on the fastest, cheapest way to move freight.